ennis/fluff/GUI_NOTES.md

 -> use taffy; it won't be tied to the Element tree anyway.
 If somehow at some point we want to make a UI (for a game?) that doesn't need taffy or that needs a simpler layout/styling model for performance, we don't have to pay for it (just don't use frames).

+# Intuitive layout system

+* Element = boxes.
+A box is represented as a combination of a size + the offset in the container coordinate space.
+* Elements determine their size depending on available space passed down from containers, and the parent container size, if it is known
+* Parent can request sizes from their children in h or v axes separately, and under different sizing modes
+* There are different sizing modes available, inspired from CSS box sizing
+    * min-content: minimum size so that the content isn't clipped (typical example: min-content size of a paragraph is the size of its longest word)
+    * max-content: size given infinite available space (as if the available space was infinite)
+    * definite: there is definite available space
+* Sizes can be defined as a percentage of the parent container size
+    * When measuring, if the parent container size is not known, then it uses the max-content size
+* Elements can overflow their parent container.
+This should be handled by the container.
+* Usually the parent container positions the element itself, but the child element can return positioning info (an explicit vec2 offset in the coord space of the container, relative to the content box)
+* The parent container size isn't necessarily equal to the available size

+For positioning, the child element could also return information:

+- alignment
+- spacing relative to prev/next element? spacing along main axis
+- spacing along cross axis (before/after)

+- top/left/right/bottom: Sizing
+    - if top == Sizing::Flex, then it acts as a spring in that dimension

+~~# Alternative: linear system of equations
+Each box has~~
+-> don't do this, too limited, no min/max in eqns, no inequality constraints, text layout becomes complicated

+## Box positioning and alignment

+5 reference lines: top, bottom, left, right, and baseline left/right: spacing between the left/right edge of the container (or the right/left edge of the previous/next item) and the left/right edge of this box

+Issue: centering?
+There's no reference line for the horizontal and vertical centers

+For positioning, only one of top/bottom/baseline should be set to determine the position of the box.

+However, for items in column flex containers, both top and bottom can be specified at the same time to set the spacing before and after the element.
+Also, baseline alignment is meaningless in that context, as is the horizontal center line.
+-> it quickly devolves into a non-linear system of constraints which isn't super intuitive

+* For centering, use 1x stretch on each side of the axis to center